waynedovey/flask-vote-app/README.md

 curl http://localhost:8080/
 ```

-Stop the container with Ctrl-C
+Stop the container with Ctrl+C

 ## Docker build and deployment